ricardotorresdacosta/hackathon_2018/README.md

 Hackathon Invictus Gangue dos Capuzes

-Project of a dating web app where your profile its made by ratings from other users who have a date whith you!!
+Project of a dating web app where your profile rating is compiled from other users who had a date with you!!